south-lacrosse/www-dev/docs/setting-up-server.md

 ## Finally

-Once everything is set up and working then you should add [Automating Backups](backups.md#automating-backups).
+Once everything is set up and working then you should add [Automated Backups](backups.md#automating-backups).